WICG/scheduling-apis/spec/scheduling-tasks.md

 An alternative, and logicially equivalent implementation, would be to maintain a single per-{{TaskPriority}} [=scheduler task queue=], and move tasks between [=scheduler task queues=] in response to a {{TaskSignal}}'s [=TaskSignal/priority=] changing, inserting based on [=scheduler task/enqueue order=].
-This approach would simplify [=selecting the task queue of the next scheduler task=], but make priority changes more complex.
+This approach would simplify [=selecting the next scheduler task queue from all schedulers=], but make priority changes more complex.

-A {{Scheduler}} object has a numeric <dfn for="Scheduler">next enqueue order</dfn> which is initialized to 1.

-Note: The [=Scheduler/next enqueue order=] is a strictly increasing number that is used to determine task execution order across [=scheduler task queues=] of the same {{TaskPriority}} within the same
-{{Scheduler}}.
-A logically equivalent alternative would be to place the [=Scheduler/next enqueue order=] on the [=event loop=], since the only requirements are that the number be strictly increasing and not be repeated within a {{Scheduler}}.

-Issue: Would it be simpler to just use a timestamp here?

 The <dfn method for=Scheduler title="postTask(callback, options)">postTask(|callback|, |options|)</dfn>
 method steps are to return the result of [=scheduling a postTask task=] for [=this=] given